How many Chase credit cards can you get? (And which to get first)

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-By far the most valuable Chase cards are those that earn Chase Ultimate Rewards points, because with the right cards, you’ll have the flexibility to transfer points to travel partners like United Airlines and Hyatt.
+By far the most valuable Chase cards are those that earn Chase Ultimate Rewards points, like the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®, because, with the right cards, you’ll have the flexibility to transfer points to travel partners like United Airlines and Hyatt.
 And Chase also issues a number of excellent branded airline credit cards and hotel credit cards, including Southwest, IHG, Marriott, British Airways, United Airlines, and Hyatt cards.
 It’s tempting to want them all.

 But due to their strict application rules, you’ll have to plan your Chase card strategy carefully.
 Each individual will have a limit to how many Chase cards they can get – and it depends on a lot of factors.